When considering the best fly-fishing destinations don’t overlook the North country.

 The Gooseberry River

 The Gooseberry River spans 23 miles before it flows into Lake Superior.
 At one time the extensive logging in the area had caused this river to lose favor with anglers, but the forest has reclaimed its glory and the supply of rainbow trout, brown Trout, and brook trout is plentiful.
 Fish above the barrier falls for best luck with the trout, but in April and May, get your dry flies ready for a steelhead run through these waters.
+Look for them in the larger pools that tend to be abundant after the spring melt.
 Remember that steelheads are often suckers for those flies that imitate floating fish eggs.

 The Sucker River has been the focus of a habitat improvement project designed to increase the fish population and improve the water quality.
 It has been very successful and this body of water provides ample riffles and pools for the brown and brook trout that like to call it home.
 The mayflies hatch out in early June and provide you a great cover for your flies.
 Nymphs and streamers are best used to catch the larger fish, but keep those dry flies handy for the fish swimming closer to the surface.